AQUILINE ORDER OF CHRIST |

 |

-The Supreme Aquiline Order of Christ is the highest order given by the modern Stato Pontificio Imperiale di Roma-Rutenia under the authority of the United Roman-Ruthenian Church.
-By current policy, it is given exclusively to princes who are Bailiffs Grand Cross of the Pontifical Order of the Eagle, and this order is joined together with the Order of the Eagle.
-Therefore the Knights of the Supreme Roman-Ruthenian Order of Christ are also known as Bailiff Knights of Christ of the Pontifical Order of the Eagle, and it is from this that the common name of the order (Aquiline Order of Christ) comes.
-Grand Dukes of Rome-Ruthenia also receive it on their 18th birthday and also receive the Order of Sts.
+The Supreme Roman-Ruthenian Aquiline Order of Christ is the highest order given by the modern Stato Pontificio Imperiale di Roma-Rutenia under the authority of the United Roman-Ruthenian Church.
+By current policy, it is given exclusively to nobles of the rank of Count or higher, who are automatically named Bailiffs Grand Cross of the Pontifical Order of the Eagle.
+It is from this that the common name of the order (Aquiline Order of Christ) comes.
+Grand Dukes of Rome-Ruthenia also receive the order on their 18th birthday and also receive the Order of Sts.
 George and Olga.
-Recipients
+Following the decree of December 2023, the rank of Bailiff of the Pontifical Order of the Eagle is no longer conferred as an independent honour, but only as a second honour automatically accompanying the conferral of the Aquiline Order of Christ.
+Those who hold the rank of Bailiff of the Eagle independently of the Order of Christ are known as Bailiffs of Honour.
+Since the rank of Bailiff of hereditary, but the Order of Christ is not, beginning in 2024, all new Bailiffs of Honour are heirs of Knights and Dames of Christ.
+Because the rank

 wear the large cross of the order from the collar chain and